Illustration, photo, and book by Anne Hart.

 Below are text examples of picture pre-school books designed for children age four to eight to read.
-Adults would be reading to four-and-five year-olds as children begin to read as early as kindergarten.
+Adults would be reading to four-and-five year olds as children begin to read as early as kindgergarten.
 By the first grade, these types of books can be used for interaction as the child reads some words and the adult helps the child sound out the words in relation to familiar illustrations.

 The child soon associates the pictures with the large print words.
 Illustrations dominate the page, taking up two-thirds of each page or are placed on a two-page spread.
 Text consists of one or two sentences for younger children up to age four and two sentences to a short paragraph for children up to age eight.

 Words are in the vocabulary usually used by teachers and publishers of children’s books with mostly familiar words used.
 New words have a rhythmic sound or beat.
 Repetition of rhythm and action are used throughout the story book.
 In a nonfiction book, questions are asked and answered in large print, two-sentence paragraphs.
 Illustrations take up one-third to half the page in nonfiction, informational books for children aged four to eight.

 When writing fiction for children or descriptive nonfiction, use rhyme and repetition or beat, rhythm and repetition so that each sentence has the same number of syllables or beat.
 As this type of writing is used so frequently in poetry, using your poems as an inspiration or source for children’s story books keeps you aware of the beat, rhythm, or optional rhyme.